irawachaloco/react-basics/README.md

 "start": "webpack-dev-server --config webpack/conf.js",
 ```

-No we want to modify our Webpack configuration:
+Now we want to modify our Webpack configuration:

 ```javascript
 // We need some utilities from Node: